MMaldo017/Pet_Friendly/journals/martin_maldonado.md

 ## Week4:

 Purpose:
-To finish our frontend components, global state, and unittest
+To finish our frontend components, global state, and completed test_get_user in test_users.py
 Issues:
 No issues this week:
 Comments: